 - Veterans Day

-The only time the American flag is higher than
+The only time the American flag is higher than the others is when it is displayed in the middle of other flags.

 The above display is not appropriate since all of the flagpoles are the same height.
 The American flag should be at the viewer’s left, see the image at the very top.